Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

-\textbf{Breakdown of Spectral Universality.} The Eq.
-(15) relies on full spacetime homogeneity, which treats temporal and spatial components symmetrically under uniform rescaling.
-When this symmetry is broken, the invariant projection no longer preserves scaling universally, and spectral isomorphism is generically lost.
+The universality relation derived above relies on full spacetime homogeneity, which treats temporal and spatial components symmetrically under uniform rescaling.
+When this symmetry is broken, the invariant projection no longer preserves scaling universally.
+In the present subsection, we identify the regimes in which this universality breaks down.
+Hence, we consider representative classical spectra to illustrate these regimes.